 Instead, the emphasis is on testing the hypotheses themselves.
 Once a scholar can offer a plausible story for why A might have some effect on B, the next step is to collect data and see if a statistically significant relationship can be found.
 Scholarship proceeds on the assumption that truth lies in the data, and what matters most is empirical verification.
-As James Johnson (2010: 282) observes, supporters of this approach 'have reinforced a nearly exclusive, but unjustifiable, focus on empirical performance as the chief, perhaps exclusive, criterion of assessment in social and political inquiry.'
+As James Johnson (2010: 282) observes, supporters of this approach "have reinforced a nearly exclusive, but unjustifiable, focus on empirical performance as the chief, perhaps exclusive criterion of assessment in social and political inquiry."

 It is worth noting that this approach leads toward de facto instrumentalism.
-Some hypothesis testers acknowledge the importance of causal mechanisms, but their approach does not seek to specify the mechanisms linking independent and dependent variables and devotes virtually no attention to exploring them directly.
+Some hypothesis testers may acknowledge the importance of causal mechanisms, but their approach devotes little attention to specifying the mechanisms linking independent and dependent variables and virtually no attention to exploring them directly.
 Their focus, to repeat, is on measuring covariation.
-Figuring out why an observed association obtains - which is the purpose of theory - gets left behind.
+Figuring out why an observed association obtains-which is the purpose of theory-gets left behind.

-To reiterate: theory plays a background role in contemporary hypothesis testing, in the sense that the hypotheses are often loosely based on prior theoretical work and usually have a certain a priori plausibility.
+To reiterate: theory plays a background role in contemporary hypothesis-testing, in the sense that the hypotheses are sometimes based on prior theoretical work and usually have a certain a priori plausibility.
 But the emphasis is on testing rival hypotheses with the latest statistical techniques.
 The balance between theory creation and refinement, on the one hand, and empirical verification, on the other, heavily favors the latter.
-Nor does theory play a major role in guiding the hypothesis-testing process.